lemrey/sdk-nrf/applications/thread_border_router/README.rst

 * :file:`overlay-nat64.conf` - The overlay file that adds NAT64 and all necessary features required to access resources in IPv4 networks from Thread network.
   You can include it by adding ``-DOVERLAY_CONFIG=overlay-nat64.conf`` to your build command.

+* :file:`overlay-static_credentials.conf` - Configuration file that enables the use of and sets static Wi-Fi credentials.

 See :ref:`app_build_system` for more information on the |NCS| configuration system.

 .. note::